 Alternatively, you can click on Files >3D Warehouse

-The third way of accessing 3D Warehouse is by searching for SketchUp 3D Warehouse or typing http://3DWarehouse.SketchUp.com in your browser.
+The third way of accessing 3D Warehouse is by searching for SketchUp 3D Warehouse or typing https://3Dwarehouse.sketchup.com in your browser.

-3D Warehouse Main Page
+3D Warehouse User Interface

+Regardless of whether you are opening the 3D Warehouse via SketchUp Pro, SketchUp Studio, or a web browser, you are always directed to the same 3D Warehouse main page.
 From this main page, you can choose to browse the available 3D models by categories, find certain collections of models or even search for a model by using its specific name, collection, or category.

 Before delving into how to download or upload 3D models into the SketchUp 3D Warehouse, let us first look at what each of the sections in the 3D Warehouse main page is used for.
 The screenshot shown below shows the different sections (labeled using letters in red) of the main page